martynets/xdg-bash-functions/README.md

 ```

 #####Bug Reporting
-You can send `xdg-bash-functions` bug reports and/or any compatibility issues directly to the author <martynets@volia.ua>.
+You can send `xdg-bash-functions` bug reports and/or any compatibility issues directly to the author [martynets@volia.ua](mailto:martynets@volia.ua).

 You can also use the online bug tracking system in the GitHub `xdg-bash-functions` project to submit new problem reports or search for existing ones: